faker-js/faker/docs/guide/upgrading.md

 ### Using `tsup` for the Build Process

-After the switch to `tsup`, the dist folder now contains minified and chunked files for CJS.
-However, as we support exports defined via `package.json`, this should not affect your code.
+After the switch to [tsup](https://tsup.egoist.dev), the `dist` folder now contains minified and chunked files for CJS.
+However, as we officially support only `exports` defined via `package.json`, this should not affect your code.

 ## Removals of Deprecated Code